rgeraldporter/avitext-spec/README.md

 #### Note-taking app features

 These days most note-taking apps also come with a lot of fancy things beyond just text -- draw pictures, upload photos, use fonts -- this specification doesn't support any of that, and is unlikely to ever be able to.
+This specification relies on the simplicity of plain text.

 <div id='Roadmap'/>
 ## Roadmap